PundiAI/fxdex-docs/f-x-dex/fxdex_technical_paper_eng.md

 Fxdex uses isolated margin mode,the margin placed into a position is isolated from the trader's account balance.
 Supports two direction positions.

-In USD-Marginated Futures, the collateral is FXUSD, the base quantitiy of BTC is recorded.
+In USD-Marginated Futures, the collateral is USDT, the base quantitiy of BTC is recorded.

-**Example: BTC/FXUSD Perpetuals**
+**Example: BTC/USDT Perpetuals**

 Spot price of BTC is 50000$.
-Alice has 10000 FXUSD, max buy 0.2 BTC spot，leverage level 10x，long 2 BTC
+Alice has 10000 USDT, max buy 0.2 BTC spot, leverage level 10x, long 2 BTC

-Bob has 50000 FXUSD，max buy 1 BTC spot，leverage level 10x，short 1 BTC
+Bob has 50000 USDT, max buy 1 BTC spot, leverage level 10x, short 1 BTC

 The market fills an order of 1 BTC at 50000$